The Polish Colony in Harbin, Manchuria

 Closure of the museum and loss of the exhibits

-The Museum of Oriental Studies in Harbin had been established in 1930 by the geologist Kazimierz Grochowski.
+The Museum of Oriental Studies in Harbin was established in 1930 by the geologist Kazimierz Grochowski.
 Grochowski permanently left Harbin for Poland in 1934.

 The museum ceased to exist just two months after Grochowski’s departure, due to a lack of suitable personnel to administer it.
-The management of the Gospoda Polska had, as previously mentioned, hosted the museum on its premises.
-They came to the conclusion that there was no benefit in keeping the museum and decided to recover the two rooms allocated to the museum.
-Grochowski’s young successors remaining in Harbin did not have enough influence to oppose this decision.
+As previously mentioned, Gospoda Polska’s management had hosted the museum on its premises.
+They concluded that there was no benefit in keeping the museum.
+They decided to reclaim the two rooms allocated to it.
+Grochowski’s young successors remaining in Harbin lacked sufficient influence to oppose this decision.

 The exhibits were packed into storage chests, and most of them disappeared under unknown circumstances.